craigsidcarlson/marchingSquares/README.md

   - The cave generation is fairly quick and could be done in real time.
 This combined with the fact that the open simplex noise can be calculated in 3D means that you could have the cave walls constantly changing.
   - You can add a notion of the inside of the cave and "ground"
   - Add ai to navigate it automatically (flocking maybe?)
+  - All of these cave generation configuration could easily have sliders available to the user.

 # Resources
 https://www.youtube.com/watch?v=0ZONMNUKTfU